-Since SPARK, there have been some many changes and developments to Body Brave.
-“We’ve scaled up a lot through the framework learned during the SPARK program.”
+Since SPARK, there have been so many changes and developments to Body Brave.
+“We’ve scaled up a lot through the framework learned during SPARK.”
 During the 3 years of operation thus far, Body Brave has grown to:

-- Include many more team members (this number changes so frequently with funding)
+- Include many more team members (this number changes frequently with funding)

 - 5-15 clinical student placements at any given time